Paris Food Guide: 8 Delectable Eateries to Experience in Paris

 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

 Ever since Joe and I met, we have been talking about a trip to Paris, France.
-After more years than I care to mention, we made it to the City of Light, Love and Food.
-Months leading up to our trip, we researched places to eat in Paris, asked friends and family for recommendations.
-Below are some of our favorite restaurants in Paris, many of which we discovered while exploring the city meeting locals.
+After more years than I care to mention, we finally made it to the City of Light, Love, and Food in 2014.
+Months leading up to our trip, we researched places to eat in Paris and asked friends and family for recommendations.
+Below are some of our favorite restaurants in Paris, many of which we discovered while exploring the city and meeting locals.

 Paris Food Guide - Cafede la Place crepe